openwisp/openwisp-docs/user/configure-push-updates.rst

-How to configure push updates
+How to Configure Push Updates
 =============================

 Follow the procedure described below to enable secure SSH access